 Our favourite local festival has begun: the 41st Annual Edmonton Heritage Festival.
 Three days of food, music, performances and shopping!
-This year, 67 countries and 85 cultures are represented, which is incredible.
+This year, the festival hosted pavilions representing 67 countries and 85 cultures, which is incredible.

 Just one example of the price hikes was with the honey cakes from Korea.
 Last year they cost 2 tickets, and this year they cost 4.
 While a bit of inflation each year should probably be expected, this starts to add up fast.
 The higher prices didn’t seem to deter visitors, though.
 There were still plenty of items in the 2-6 ticket range too; we were just a little pickier about what items we chose to get good value.